amosyu2000/cyclops/docs/SRS/SRS.md

 ## 8. Project Issues
 ### 8.1.
 Open Issues
-1. Creating accurate documentation for the system specifications.
+1. Updating to ensure accurate documentation for the system specifications.
-2. Starting to develop the software, purchasing some hardware to begin system creation.
+2. Completing the development of the software, purchasing final hardware to finish off complete system.
 ### 8.2.
 Off-the-Shelf Solutions
 #### 8.2.1.
 Ready-Made Products
 1. INNOVV ThirdEYE
 - INNOVV ThirdEYE is a blindspot detection system for motorcycles that uses sensors to determine if there are any objects close to the user.
 It can be either used through a mirror lens or a watch.
 - https://www.innovv.com/innovv-thirdeye
-2. Senzar Motorcycle Sensor
+1. Senzar Motorcycle Sensor
 - The Senzar Motorcycle Sensor is another system that uses LEDs, vibration, and radar sensors.
 - https://meetsenzar.com/pages/senzar-m1-motorcycle-bsm
 #### 8.2.2.
 Reusable Components